KevinKra/My_notes/AWS/solutions_architect.md

 - On an EBS-backed instance, is the default action to delete the root EBS volume when the instance is deleted?
 - Can the EBS Root Volumes of your DEFAULT AMI's be encrypted?
 - Which EC2 volume is the device OS installed onto?
+- Security Groups are stateful, what does that mean?
+- If you make a rule change to a security group, how quickly does it take affect?
+- What happens if you delete an outbound rule in an EC2 instance?
+- Can you blacklist ports or IP addresses with security groups?
+- Can you attach more than one security group to an EC2 instance?